-- Apply topical products that contain any of the above ingredients.
+- Apply topical products that contain any of the ingredients listed above.

-- If you want quick results (in skincare that means weeks instead of instantly) use a product that contains hydroquinone.
+- If you want quick results (in skincare that means weeks to months instead of instantly) use a product that contains hydroquinone.

 - Avoid laser treatments and high concentration chemical peels.

 - Wear sunscreen with SPF 30 every day!!!
 (I know I already put this one in here but it is that important.)

 Treating Difficult Melasma Cases

 Exogenous Ochronosis after Prolonged Use of Topical Hydroquinone (2%) in a 50-year-old Indian Female